hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 </hazelcast>
 ```

-As you know, a configuration can be applied to more than one map using wildcards (Please see [Wildcard Configuration](#wildcard-configuration)), meaning the configuration is shared among the maps.
+As you know, a configuration can be applied to more than one map using wildcards (Please see [Using Wildcard](#using-wildcard)), meaning the configuration is shared among the maps.
 But, `MapStore` does not know which entries to be stored when there is one configuration applied to multiple maps.
 To overcome this, Hazelcast provides `MapStoreFactory` interface.

 Using this factory, `MapStore`s for each map can be created, when a wildcard configuration is used.
 A sample code is given below.